brentyi/tyro/docs/source/goals_and_alternatives.md

-Our API is designed to be used to configure general applications and computational experiments written in Python, but intentionally tries to avoid building a full configuration framework (eg `hydra`).
+Our API is designed to be used to configure general applications and computational experiments written in Python, but intentionally tries to avoid building a full configuration framework (for example, `hydra`).
 These frameworks can typically be broken into three components with varying levels of integration, which include syntax and logic for **(1)** defining configurable fields, **(2)** saving and choosing between a set of base configurations, and **(3)** overriding configurable values at the command-line.

-We take advantage of modern Python features for **(1)** and focus completely on **(3)** in a way that's agnostic to a project's preferred approach for **(2)**.
-**(2)** is left as an exercise to the user; it tends to be the most open-ended and varied in terms of project and personal preferences, but is typically straightforward to implement given **(1)**.
+`dcargs` is meant to take advantage of modern Python features for **(1)** and focus completely on **(3)** in a way that's agnostic to a project's preferred approach for **(2)**. **(2)** is left as an exercise to the user; it tends to be the most open-ended and varied in terms of project and personal preferences, but is typically straightforward to implement given **(1)**.

-In contrast, popular libraries oriented toward configuration often strive to be more "batteries-included", which is convenient but requires prescribing things like specific formats, processes, or even directory structures for working with saved configurations.
-This requires a lot more moving parts, which can be limiting if any one of them is insufficient for a particular use case. (or if you just don't like working with YAML formats)
+In contrast, popular libraries oriented toward configuration often strive to be more "batteries-included", which is convenient but requires prescribing things like specific formats, processes, or directory structures for working with saved configurations.
+This requires more moving parts, which can be limiting if any one of them is insufficient for a particular use case. (or if you just don't like working with YAML formats)